I've had requests for a few articles on basic and advanced option theory. Let's start with my favorite part of option pricing, the volatility skew.

 Alternatively, when stocks move up, vol goes down because investors that are long stock sell OTM calls for income which creates less demand for options.

-For certain types of companies, the demand for upside calls is so great that the skew (vol) bends up for OTM calls as well -- this can either be speculative call buying (like a takeover rumor) or a company where the upside risk is perceived to be as great as the downside (like Solar companies and Bio-techs).
+For certain types of companies, the demand for upside calls is so great that the skew (vol) bends up for OTM calls as well -- this can either be speculative call buying (like a takeover rumor or earnings speculation) or a company where the upside risk is perceived to be as great as the downside (like Solar companies and Bio-techs).

 Yahoo! is a company that has been a speculative favorite of late for a possible buyout.
 I’ve included the YHOO skew chart for the April 2011 options below.